wangleiphy/ml4p/projects/README.md

 ## 6. Molecular Property Prediction

 [Here](https://www.kaggle.com/competitions/champs-scalar-coupling/overview) is a competition on Kaggle.
 It's scientific ML with data: Use the data to develop an algorithm to predict the interaction between two atoms in a molecule.
 Background in DFT, MD would be helpful.

-You can either

-- work on the competition and submit your results to the leaderboard.
+Please work on the competition and submit your results to the leaderboard.
--or, explore your own idea building on the existing competition.